The Spiritual Centre.co.uk

 6) Zeus (Greek / Roman / Celtic)

-1) Gaia - Oak - Gaia is often depicted as a living female deity representing the Earth, described as a mother clad in tree-like features.
+Gaia is often depicted as a living female deity representing the Earth, described as a mother clad in tree-like features.
 According to legend, Zeus sent two eagles to fly around the Earth, and their meeting place became known as the centre of the world.
 It was here that the navel-stone of Gaia transformed into the "Oracle of Delphi."
 This navel-stone, described as an acorn, was subsequently passed on to Apollo, serving as an oracle of truth, justice, and the future of mankind.
-(See: Celtic Gods and Deities)

-2) Hermes Trismegistus – an acorn, an oak tree, and a grove of oaks carry the energy of the past into the present.
+An acorn, an oak tree, and a grove of oaks carry the energy of the past into the present.
 The rustling of leaves carries the whisper of the gods, and the fragrant aroma of acorns enhances the channelling of spirit.
 Alchemy manifests in various forms; the power of the oak should inspire reverence, offering majesty and harmonious energies rather than overwhelming.
 Hermes Trismegistus understood the processes of harmonising power and not allowing it to overwhelm.
-(See: Celtic Gods and Deities)

-3) Perkunas - Oak - Perkunas is a god of thunder and storms, said to ride the skies in a two-wheeled chariot pulled by goats.
+Perkunas is a god of thunder and storms, said to ride the skies in a two-wheeled chariot pulled by goats.
 The oak tree serves as a place for holding counsel and gathering allies, with Perkunas taking his name from 'Per`w', meaning 'oak'.
 Perkunas is known to the east of the Celtic empire; often depicted with a hammer in one hand and a whip in the other, lightning and thunder clear the air, creating harmony.

 The marriage of Perkunas and Vaiva (Rainbow) was supposed to happen on Thursday; the bride was kidnapped, and Perkunas has hunted Velnias ever since.
-(See: Celtic Gods and Deities)

-4) Thor - Oak - The mighty oak tree was often referred to as Jove's Oak (Jupiter's) or Donar's Oak (Thor's) prior to the Roman invasion.
+The mighty oak tree was often referred to as Jove's Oak (Jupiter's) or Donar's Oak (Thor's) prior to the Roman invasion.
 Numerous Norse legends were adopted and assimilated into Roman culture, as mentioned and referenced by Roman historians, who diluted them in a manner characteristic of their approach.

-(See: Celtic Gods and Deities)
+Tyr is one of the better-known Norse gods adopted by Romans and accepted as associated with Mars.
+Tuesday is also acknowledged as being named after him: Tyr's-day, (Tiw-day).
 The essence and character invoked by calling Tyr are remarkably similar to the oak, with a sense of justice, peace, strength, bravery, and loyalty.
 The image of Tyr comes easy when in the presence of oak.
-(See: Celtic Gods and Deities)

 Norse mythology illuminates the character of Tyr, who is recognised as a son of Odin, the all father and god of the sky.
 Tyr, known for his bravery and wisdom, embodies the spirit of justice and peace within the pantheon.
 He is often depicted as residing in the majestic towering oak forests, a symbol of strength and stability that resonates deeply with those who revere nature.
 His reputation as a peacemaker highlights his vital role in maintaining harmony among gods and mortals alike.